In honor of the 240th anniversary of the America’s Declaration of Independence from Britain, I too shall declare myself independent:

 I no longer consent to be governed by the tyranny of the status quo!

 The status quo is the common path, the “way things are;” it is an undercurrent of expectation urging us to do things the way things are done.
 No need to stray from the path, no need to rock the boat.
+Education is fine the way it is!
 A place for everything and everything in its place.
 It’s a powerful force whose only goal is maintain predictability.

 The world is full of expectations.
 They come from our cultures, our families, our friends and our communities.
 These expectations are the currents that shape our place in society.
-They ensure that people behave predictably and effectively maintain the power dynamics that undergird the systems and structures that govern our day to day.
 Look closely at anything and you’ll see that there are expectations pushing and pulling at you at all times.
 For example:

 - How does your day unfold?
 For some the day starts early and ends early; dinner begins at 6:30 and everyone is asleep by 10pm.
 European countries typically eat dinner after 9pm.
 People in Spain come home and rest between noon and 2pm.